chinapedia/wikipedia.abstract.en/Page/Aedicula.md

-Ephesus_library-650px.jpg Library with aediculae in Ephesus]] The Aedicule, the body of Jesus was buried]] Cathedral_of_exeter.jpg, with rows of figures in aedicular or tabernacle frames above the door, and two above the crenellations]]
+Library with aediculae in Ephesus]] , the body of Jesus was buried]] , with rows of figures in aedicular or tabernacle frames above the door, and two above the crenellations]]

 In ancient Roman religion, an _AEDICULA_ (plural _AEDICULAE_) is a small shrine.
 The word _aedicula_ is the diminutive of the Latin _aedes_, a temple building.